GabeScott/standard-works-vault/General Conference/1997 October - Teachers, the Timeless Key.md

 We are in essence a church of teachers.
 Regardless of life’s circumstances or the nature of one’s calling, all members of the Church have the opportunity to teach and to testify.
 The very nature of our lives bears witness of what we believe and teaches all who come within our sphere of influence.

 Many, perhaps most, adult members of the Church, however, find themselves in a position to teach in a more direct manner.
 Leaders, parents, and called teachers have the specific responsibility to constantly improve their teaching abilities so they can prepare, train, and edify those who fall within their stewardship.
-President David O. McKay reminded us that “the proper training of childhood is man’s most important and sacred duty” (Gospel Ideals [1953], 220).
-The Lord has made it clear that parents shall “teach their children to pray, and to walk uprightly before the Lord” (D&C 68:28).
+President David O. McKay reminded us that “the proper training of childhood is man’s most important and sacred duty” (*Gospel Ideals* \[1953\], 220).
+The Lord has made it clear that parents shall “teach their children to pray, and to walk uprightly before the Lord” ([[D&C 68.28|D&C 68:28]]).

 There is power in the doctrines of the Church—hence the need for us all to be ever learning and constantly fortifying ourselves spiritually.
 President Hinckley has said: “The forces against which we labor are tremendous.
 We need more than our own strength to cope with them.
-To all who hold positions of leadership, to the vast corps of teachers and missionaries, to heads of families, I should like to make a plea: In all you do, feed the Spirit—nourish the soul. ...
-I am satisfied that the world is starved for spiritual food” (“Feed the Spirit—Nourish the Soul,” Improvement Era, Dec.
+To all who hold positions of leadership, to the vast corps of teachers and missionaries, to heads of families, I should like to make a plea: In all you do, feed the Spirit—nourish the soul. … I am satisfied that the world is starved for spiritual food” (in Conference Report, Oct.
+1967, 89; or *Improvement Era,* Dec.
 1967, 85–86).

 President Hinckley made that statement nearly 30 years ago at a general conference.
 Then, how much more need have we to be spiritually fortified today!
 Indeed, inspired gospel teaching among all members of the Church is a lifeline to the spiritual stability and growth of members of all ages.

-Technology will surely advance and methods will certainly change, but the personal touch by a dedicated, loving teacher who radiates the Spirit is the key to filling the desire of the writers of this 1899 document, which was to teach the children, and others, the “principles of the Gospel of Jesus Christ; to make Latter-day Saints of them.”
+Technology will surely advance and methods will certainly change, but the personal touch by a dedicated, loving teacher who radiates the Spirit is the key to filling the desire of the writers of this 1899 document, which was to teach the children and others the “principles of the Gospel of Jesus Christ; to make Latter Day Saints of them.”
 In the name of the greatest teacher of all, even Jesus Christ, amen.